| Midgley

 was heiress to the Chaloner estates, she married Thomas

-Savile of Wakefield, son of Thomas Savile of Lupset,
+Savile of Wakefield, great gandson of Henry Savile and Elizabeth

 thus the property passed into this branch of the Savile family.